gcallah/BookReviews/wilkinson.md

 But the importance he goes to this conclusion seems misplaced: after all, he cites experts, such as the atheist biologist Richard Dawkins, in support of the non-random direction of evolution.
 Even most diehard atheists do not deny the fact that, however mysteriously, the elements of the universe seem to obey universal laws.
-Early heroes of the scientific revolution, such as Copernicus, Galileo, Kepler and Newton, took the existence of these laws to be evidence of the wonderful workings of the mind of God.
+Early giants of the scientific revolution, such as Copernicus, Galileo, Kepler, Descartes and Newton, took the existence of these laws to be evidence of the wonderful workings of the mind of God.
 But many later, atheistic scientists have simply regarded them as brute facts.
 Why would the existence of universal laws constraining the process of evolution strike them as any different from, say, the law of gravity?